CIRCL/AIL-framework/HOWTO.md

 To add a new processing or analysis module to AIL, follow these steps:

 1. Add your module name in [./configs/modules.cfg](./configs/modules.cfg) and subscribe to at least one module at minimum (Usually, `Item`).
 2. Use [./bin/modules/modules/TemplateModule.py](./bin/modules/modules/TemplateModule.py) as a sample module and create a new file in bin/modules with the module name used in the `modules.cfg` configuration.

-## How to contribute a module

-Feel free to fork the code, play with it, make some patches or add additional analysis modules.

-To contribute your module, feel free to pull your contribution.

-## Additional information
+## Contributions

+Contributions are welcome!
+Fork the repository, experiment with the code, and submit your modules or patches through a pull request.

-### Crawler
+## Crawler

-In AIL, you can crawl websites and Tor hidden services.
-Don't forget to review the proxy configuration of your Tor client and especially if you enabled the SOCKS5 proxy
+AIL supports crawling of websites and Tor hidden services.
+Ensure your Tor client's proxy configuration is correct, especially the SOCKS5 proxy settings.

 ### Installation